 The traditional floating lure hat has its share of faithful followers, but the hat also has its down side.
 While the wide brim offers protection from the sun, keep in mind it gives you a head full of bristling lures.
 An absent-minded hand to snug your hat against a Gulf wind can be a painful reminder.
 An errant back cast hung in your lure hat in a rolling surf can ruin your day.
 I speak from experience.

 An option is a wide brimmed straw hat with a chinstrap.
 For lures, I use a compact Plano lure box that fits snugly into the pouch of my wading belt.
-It’s just big enough to store a sampling of lures such as a couple of spoons, soft plastics, and plugs.
+Its just big enough to store a sampling of lures such as a couple of spoons, soft plastics, and plugs.

 When outfitting yourself to venture into a rolling green surf, keep safety and comfort in mind.
 If you travel light and stay unecumbered as possible, you can concentrate more on fighting that wallowing speckled trout or that surf-running redfish.